AnnaAleynik/TrelloN/README.md

 ### Info
-First Ruby in Rails project
+First Ruby on Rails project

 Use for [devops course](https://github.com/42praktika/DevOps-Course)